AMSDavis/cadl/packages/cadl-rpaas-templates/README.md

     │   └── employees.json
     └── Microsoft.Contoso.json
 ```
-With following command, you can register the resourceProvider and resourceTypes to OneBox ServiceRp:
+With following command, you can register the resourceProvider and resourceTypes to OneBox ServiceRP:
 ```bash
 ./register.sh
 ```